The WMSCOG “Awarded by President Obama”?

 - Central New Jersey

 According to the representative of the Presidential Volunteer Service Award office, the WMSCOG should not have nominated their Ridgewood, New Jersey location for the award since the “certifying organization” would in essence be awarding themselves.

 The WMSCOG added their award to the English site here (click on “THE WHITE HOUSE WASHINGTON”) and in contrast to their English site, the WMSCOG added the award they presented to Joo Cheol Kim on their official Korean site here.
-Why did they choose to omit Joo Cheol Kim’s award from their English site?
+Why did they choose to omit Joo Cheol Kim’s award from their English site (link has been deleted)?
 Could it be because one of the requirements of the award is that the volunteer must be a U.S. Citizen?